 For comparison, Fig. 8 shows the PDSDs obtained by applying exactly the same selection criterion (5) to the mouse aging experiment as we just presented for the human aging experiment.
 Notice that the PDSDs for the top 50 mouse genes are spread over 16 or more Pareto depths.
-This high spread is reflects the fact that there are fewer stable Pareto dominant genes in the mouse aging experiment as compared to the human aging experiment.
+This high spread reflects the facts that: (1) there are fewer stable Pareto dominant genes in the mouse aging experiment as compared to the human aging experiment; (2) the Pareto front for the human aging experiment is broader and contains more genes than for the mouse aging data.